RomainMIRAS/info5.sar/specification/my task3 specification.md

-# Overview: QueueBroker / MessageQueue Event System
+# Overview: QueueBroker / MessageQueue based on Mixing Event/Thread
 The QueueBroker / MessageQueue system is a framework to send and receive messages on **event** system.
 A MessageQueue is a communication class use to send messages.
 Full-duplex, each end point can be used to read or write message (CF message section).